 - Attractive Monitor – The understated and subtle design will look good in any studio.
 A nice combination of black and white.
 An all-white version is also available for extra flexibility to match your decor.

-- Install Versions Available – Speaking of flexibility there is also an install version available.
-This makes it easy to set these up with wall, ceiling, or baton brackets.
+- Install Versions Available – Speaking of flexibility, there is also an install version available.
+This makes it easy to set these up with the wall, ceiling, or baton brackets.

 Read our full Yamaha HS5 review for more detailed information.

 - Satisfying Low-End – For a 5-inch speaker, these deliver a meaty low-end that will please bass lovers.
 The low end is smooth without any boominess.